 After being exposed to different Hindu traditions, if I were to pick one festival that could be called the festival of most traditions, it would be - Diwali.

 Here is my list of Hindu festivals.
-2017 and 2018 being the current and next year, have added each festival's occurrence in those years.
+2021 and 2022 being the current and next year, have added each festival's next two occurrence.
 The list starts with the Hindu new year.